dinesh-m/KaseiCoin/README.md

 - In order to integrate Remix IDE with MetaMask and MetaMask with Ganache, you may an article [here](https://www.geeksforgeeks.org/how-to-set-up-ganche-with-metamask/).

-- Choose Injected Provider - MetaMask as a sandbox blockchain Environment to connect Remix IDE to MetaMask.
+- Choose 'Injected Provider - MetaMask' as a sandbox blockchain Environment to connect Remix IDE with MetaMask.

 ---
 ## Evaluation Evidence: KaseiCoin Minting and Deployment